edelstone/actionverb.com/job-ads/header-hi.md

 Our products include <a href="https://brickftp.com/" target="_blank">BrickFTP</a>,
 a hosted file sharing service for business, and
 <a href="https://vaeplatform.com/" target="_blank">Vae Platform</a>,
-a unique web hosting platform with an integrated CMS system.
+a collection of offerings in the hosting and eCommerce space.

-Our company consists of {{ site.team_size }} (but growing to {{ site.team_future_size }}
+Our company consists of {{ site.team_size }} (and growing to {{ site.team_future_size }}
-by the end of the year)
+by the end of 2018)
-full time USA-based staff, as well as sales and support outposts in France, Germany, and Latin America.
+full time USA-based staff, as well as sales and support outposts in Europe and Latin America.

-Our infrastructure platforms are used by over 2,000 enterprises and SMBs, including Mozilla, Canonical, UPS, DirecTV, GoPro, Marriott, and more.
+Our products and services are used by over 2,000 enterprises and SMBs, including Target, Canonical, UPS, Leica, DirecTV, GoPro, Marriott, and more.